DiUS/pact-consumer-js-dsl/README.md

 For contribute
 -----
-You can also contribut to this codebase
+You can also contribute to this codebase

 ### Prepare Development Environment